shajij/php-mysql-nginx/README.md

 **Prerequisite**
 1. folder /data/code and /data/code2
-2. PHP index.php copied to the above folders
+2. PHP index.php copied to the above folders from the repo

 **Apply the Yaml's in the following order**